ianlimasi/Unhoused-resources-app/README.md

 **components/ReviewStars.tsx**
 - Developed a customizable review stars component
 - Will be used to display the ratings of a resource.

+**components/ListBox.tsx**
+- Developed a customizable resource list box component
+- Will be used to display a list of the resources.

 ## Getting Started